DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/view_participant_data.md

 The API shows a participant as `training_status = active` because they're still completing training.

-At the same time, the API records the participant as `participant_status = leaving`, with a leaving date set for the end of term.
+At the same time, the participant’s school informs us that the participant is leaving with a leaving date set for the end of term.
+This triggers the `participant_status` to change to `leaving`.

 In this case, the participant is still active in training, but their school has flagged that they're due to leave soon.
-Once the leaving date passes, the `participant_status` will update to `left`, while the provider will need to update the training record if the participant transfers or withdraws.
+Once the leaving date passes, the `participant_status` will update to `left`.

+The provider will need to update the training record when they're certain the participant is withdrawn from training and not training with them as the lead provider at their new school.

 ## Participant ID changes